jcentrone/your-next-web-adventure/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Troubleshooting

+### Google Maps features blocked

+Route optimization and address autocomplete rely on the Google Maps API.
+If these features aren't working, ad blockers or privacy extensions may be blocking requests to `maps.googleapis.com`.
+Whitelist this domain or disable the blocking extension to restore full functionality.